 - Playing, exercising, or heading out into nature

 - Using brain breaks when facing a difficult academic challenge

 - Laughing: Laughter can be a good stress reliever.
 Make silly faces or tell jokes to calm your child before discussing the problem.

 - “5-4-3-2-1” Technique: Identify five things you can currently see, four you can hear, three you can feel, two you can smell, and one you can taste.

 - Meditation: It can be as simple as having your child close their eyes and breathe in and out.
 Tell your child to count each breath (a breath in and a breath out makes one single count), focusing on the sound of their breath.
 When they reach a minimum count (50, for example), your child can take a deep breath, release it slowly, and open their eyes.

 Remember these techniques are not intended to eliminate stress.
 Rather, they help your child reach a calm state of mind so they can address the source of their stress and solve the problem.

 When we view all stress as negative and unhealthy and attempt to eliminate it, we ultimately create more stress, for both ourselves and our children.

-Instead, it’s best to teach our kids that stress is a natural part of life that can be managed effectively.
+Instead, it’s best to teach our children that stress is a natural part of life that can be managed effectively.

 Start by helping your child reframe stress, shifting from a fixed mindset, and the idea “stress hurts” to a growth mindset and the belief “stress helps.”

 Help your child learn to recognize and stop catastrophic thinking, and teach them how to identify the stressor (main problem) and then brainstorm solutions.
 You can also try stress-management techniques to help your child reach a calm state of mind.

 Your child can’t control how stressful situations unfold, but they can control how they respond to them.
 Instead of going into meltdown mode, they’ll go into problem-solving mode, allowing them to conquer the challenge and learn valuable lessons along the way.